Welcome to ACC's

 6. ____ Scheduled the Placement Test (if needed).
 For questions regarding placement testing, call Max Matthews at 336-506-4361.
 Visit ACC's website under 'How To Apply' to schedule your testing appointment.
 You may be exempt from testing if you have credit for college level English and Math (must provide official transcripts).
 Listed below are the placement test requirements for the Nursing Program:

 ___ DMA (Developmental Math Modules): 010, 020, 030, 040, & 050

 ___ College Math

 7. ____ Completed the FAFSA 2018-2019 School Year Application: https://www.alamancecc.edu/financial-aid

 In October 2018, be sure to complete the FAFSA 2019-2020 School Year Application.

 8. ____ Met the Minimum Pre-Nursing Admission Requirements as discussed with your Health Sciences Admissions Counselor.

 9. ____ Taken the ATI TEAS Exam and submitted scores by January 31st.
 Information can be found under 'ATI TEAS Exam' in Moodle.

-10. ______ Submitted your Nursing Clinical Application by January 31st.
+10. ____ Submitted your Nursing Clinical Application (available November 1st in the Admissions Office - Gee Building - 1st Floor) by January 31st.